Why and Where Should you Use React for Web Development?

 Single-page applications catering to multiple industries

 Reactjs can be used to build a Single page application catering to any industry.
 A single-page app is different from the traditional multi-page app that you see everywhere.
 When a user navigates on a SPA, he will keep interacting with the same page without interacting with an entirely new page.
-Instead, the web pages (also known as views in this context) typically loads inline within the same page itself.
+Instead, the web pages (also known as views in this context) typically load inline within the same page itself.

 An app like Trello is the best example of a single page navigation.
 Technically, such type of navigation can be implemented by a technique called as routing.
 The good news is: React offers a library called React-router, which provides routing capabilities in SPAs.